 Seconds to wash your hands with soap

-Temperature you need to wash face masks to eradicate virus
+The temperature you need to wash face masks to eradicate the virus

 The figures may seem scary at first glance, but the headlines and the numbers without context only seek to make you click on newspaper article or youtube video.
 Do not be fooled, remain calm, and if you need clarification, leave a comment.